-Asbestos is a toxic substance best know for causing mesothelioma and other life threatening illnesses among workers.
+Asbestos is a toxic substance best known for causing mesothelioma and other life-threatening illnesses among workers.

 Asbestos is a highly toxic substance that was used in nearly every aspect of production during the industrial revolution.
-It was extensively used, because of it’s ability to withstand fire, heat, caustic chemicals, and electricity.
+It was extensively used, because of its ability to withstand fire, heat, caustic chemicals, and electricity.
 Another important property that led to its popularity was its ability to form strong chemical bonds.
-This made it an ideal bonding agent and coupled with it’s fire and heat resistant properties it was considered to be the right chemical for many construction and industrial applications.
+This made it an ideal bonding agent and coupled with its fire and heat resistant properties it was considered to be the right chemical for many constructions and industrial applications.

 Today, asbestos is known more for its harmful nature than anything else.
-It is a major cause of mesothelioma and other life threatening illnesses among workers who are exposed to it.
-Workers compensation is usually the only remedy available for workers who get injured or killed due to work related exposure to asbestos.
-In most cases, the victim or his/her family consults a lawyer about filing a lawsuit against asbestos manufacturer and the any other company that contributed to the worker’s illness.
-However, in the case of a work related injury, as it often is, the only way workers can collect compensation is likely under the workers compensation statute, which pays for lost wages, past and future medical expenses, and in the case of a worker’s death, workers compensation benefits can pay for funeral expenses.
+It is a major cause of mesothelioma and other life-threatening illnesses among workers who are exposed to it.
+Workers compensation is usually the only remedy available for workers who get injured or killed due to work-related exposure to asbestos.
+In most cases, the victim or his/her family consult a lawyer about filing a lawsuit against the asbestos manufacturer and any other company that contributed to the worker’s illness.
+However, in the case of a work-related injury, as it often is, the only way workers can collect compensation is likely under the workers compensation statute, which pays for lost wages, past and future medical expenses, and in the case of a worker’s death, workers compensation benefits can pay for funeral expenses.

 Workers Compensation Attorney